rkiliankehr/autoscan/README.md

 Configure scanbuttond
 ---------------------

-The file `/etc/default/scanbuttond` should must be modified to contain the following configuration:
+The file `/etc/default/scanbuttond` must be modified to contain the following configuration:

     # Set to yes to start scanbuttond
     RUN=yes